ErezStu/Angular-Customers-List/README.md

 Run the command: "npm I".

-If you don't have angular/cli globally on your computer, run the command: "npm i @angular/cli"
+If you don't have angular/cli globally on your computer, run the command: "npm i -g @angular/cli"

 Run the command: "ng serve -o".